 First Timer's Guide to Stand Up Paddleboarding

-Expert tips from stand up paddleboarding instructor Cody White will get you up on your paddleboard in no time this summer.
+Expert tips from stand up paddleboarding instructor Cody White will get you up on your paddleboard in no time.

 Take a lesson

 “The key to mastering paddleboarding isn’t about how strong you are, but rather it’s all about technique,” says White.
 To avoid common beginner mistakes (think: standing with straight legs looking down rather than with legs slightly bent like in skiing for better balance and for gazing ahead at the horizon), paddleboarding virgins should sign up for a lesson from a PaddleFit- or WPA-certified instructor.
 Finger Lakes Paddleboard, for example, offers an intro to SUP class that shows you how to correctly size and hold a paddle, proper paddling technique, basic turns on the board, how to stay safe in wind and waves, and how to fall and remount.
 The one-hour class starts at just $25 including equipment rental.

 Focus on your core instead of your arms

 Your first instinct when paddling might be to focus on your arms.
 “Beginners may not realize that you won’t last long by using your arms more than your core,” says White.
 “That’s because your core is a bigger and stronger muscle group, and the water constantly changes so you have to be mindful about keeping your midsection engaged for better balance and endurance.

 One of the worst things you can do when starting any sport is to get the wrong equipment,” says White.
 “If you get a board that’s too small for your weight or ability, it will be unstable and you’ll think SUP is too hard or that you suck.

 Here is the gear you’ll need to start: